sofi-dobriak/goit-js-hw-02/README.md

-The second homework of the JavaScript module of the FullStack Developer course
+The second homework of the JavaScript module of the FullStack Developer course + solutions for additional tasks from the teacher